zhangshuyun/gitaly/doc/rfcs/recovery.md

 `git fsck` can detect these things, but for large repositories it is slow and requires significant I/O and CPU to walk the repository.

+### Recovering from missing project paths

+Right now Praefect assumes that its database contains which repository paths exist in each node.
+Currently if the Rails client requests project path `hello-world` and that path does not exist in the Praefect database, Praefect will return some error.

+However, a request from a path that does exist in the Praefect database should be verified.
+Praefect could query all nodes for the checksums at that specific path.
+If the path really does not exist, Praefect returns an error.
+Otherwise, Praefect should update its database.